Code-Institute-Submissions/mtopircean-project1/README.md

 * HTML W3C validator testing, highlighting error "The frameborder attribute on the iframe element is obsolete": Error fixed based on guideline from Benji_5P_cohort_lead on removing the frameborder element from iframe.

+*After a zoom in was spoted when opened website in desktop browser, it was identified that a padding on the header was creating a missalignment with other elements in other pages.
+Once corrected this triggered several adjustments that had to be done in order to realign elements.
+Corrections took place on all pages and touched mostly on size of elements, padding and margin values.

 No other known bugs or errors.

 ## Credits